Your expert guide to planning an awesome 2 week Yucatán itinerary

 🚂 The Maya train offers an alternative way to explore the Yucatan Peninsula, travelling between the region’s main cities and tourist spots.

-👣 Taking a guided tour or booking a private driver is a great option for people who aren’t convinced they want to take public transport or drive themselves.
+👣 Taking guided tours or booking a private driver is a great option for people who aren’t convinced they want to take public transport or drive themselves.
 I will include recommended tour options for every section of the trip.

 🐶 If you’re travelling with your dog, let’s check out how pet friendly Yucatán is, here.